IET Awards - Winners

 Dr Ronjon Nag, FIET, working as an entrepreneur and engineer over a 25 year period, pioneered the deployment of smartphone componentry – speech and handwriting recognition, predictive text , and the app stores that smartphones depend upon.
 He sold the companies he co-founded - Lexicus and Cellmania - to Motorola and BlackBerry, causing his technologies to be embedded in the earliest smartphones, resulting in billions of downloads and an industry worth billions.
 He has a B.Sc. in Electrical Engineering from Birmingham University, a Master’s in Management Science from Massachusetts Institute of Technology, a PhD in Engineering from Cambridge University and was a Harkness Fellow at Stanford University’s Psychology Department researching neural computing techniques.
 Based both in Cambridge, UK and Silicon Valley, California, he is currently co-founder/Chairman of Ersatz Labs a machine intelligence company, and Chairman of Embee Mobile, which provides free mobile service.

 Dr Nag was presented with his Medal by Professor William Webb, IET President at the 2014 Mountbatten Memorial Lecture.
-View a couple of images below.
+View images below.

 2013 winner: Dr Ian Nussey OBE FREng HonFIET